danielBingham/foresttofarm.org/documentation/development-infrastructure.md

 ==> default:     npm ERR!
 There is likely additional logging output above.
 ```

-This is due to a bug in some combination of the phantomjs-prebuilt package version
+This is due to a bug in some combination of the phantomjs-prebuilt package
-and the npm version.
-The best workaround I've found so far is to just
+version, the npm version, and vagrant.
+The best workaround I've found so far
-run ``npm install`` on your local machine and then run ``vagrant provision``
+is to just run ``npm install`` on your local machine before running ``vagrant
+up``.

+In the case that you forget and hit this error, you can just run ``npm
-again. ``npm install`` should work fine on your local unless you have the same
+install`` on your local and then run ``vagrant provision``.
+Running ``vagrant
-combination of npm verison and phantomjs version as the vagrant box, and
-running ``vagrant provision`` will finishing provisioning the vagrant server at
+provision`` will finishing provisioning the vagrant server at the point it left
-the point it left off.
+off.
 Once it finishes you should be good to go.

-Alternatively, if you'd like to avoid the risk of running into this bug
-entirely, simply run ``npm install`` your local machine before bringing the
-vagrant box up.